What is a Sailor?

 A sailor is responsible for the water-borne vessel as a whole.
 Whether they are navigating, on the deck crew, or in maintenance, their responsibilities can vary.
 During the docking procedure or before departure, they are responsible for examining and securing the mooring lines.
 They are also responsible for the general cleaning of the decks and the routine maintenance.
 They must be well-versed in fire safety and firefighting methods.
 They are often called upon to perform duties that utilize welding and carpentry skills.
 During the sailing expedition, they are responsible for navigating and watching while at sea.
 They must follow all orders given to them by their captain on duty.
 As they gain more experience, their responsibilities will increase.
 Most eventually learn all of the aspects of sailing and vessel maintenance and operation.

 At the beginning of their career, sailors are often responsible for more of the menial chores on a ship.
 This can include scrubbing the decks, cleaning the living and eating quarters, and operating the winches.
 New sailors are often called deck hands, and they are the lowest on the sailing totem pole.
-The harder they work, the faster that they can move up in the ranks and learn more skills.
+The harder they work, the faster they can move up in the ranks and learn more skills.

 What is the workplace of a Sailor like?

 Being a seaman is not the easiest of career choices.
 Sailors are required to be at sea for extended periods of time.
 Most sailors are away from their families for several months before they come back to shore.
 While this is not a career for everyone, many people continue to find that the positives far outweigh the negatives.
-It is important to understand that being a sailor is dangerous and often tedious work.
+It is important to understand that being a sailor is sometimes dangerous work.
 They are exposed to many risks from weather conditions, falls, ship wrecks, and sinking.
 They must always be prepared for the dangers that are associated with the job.
 By being prepared, they can help to prevent many of the accidents and injuries that can occur while out at sea.
 This is vital to the health and safety of the entire crew.

 The workplace environment is not the most comfortable, as the living quarters on most vessels are often small and cramped with little to no privacy.
 There are usually designated areas that allow sailors to have some down time with relaxation and some recreation.
 This helps them break up the monotony of the work day and helps them to unwind from the stresses of the job.
 Since boredom is often a portion of the life of this career choice, it is important that activities and recreation are a part of the work day.